 MEX Airport - at an elevation of 7,316 feet - is located in Carranza's Gustavo A. Madero district, situated between Mexico City and the city of Nezahualcoyotl.
 It is surrounded by a road system, with direct access from Av.
 602, Av.
 Texcoco, Anillo Periferico, Via Tapo and Av.
 Pantitlan, and can also be accessed from the South by Federal District Hwy, and from the north by Hwy 608, connecting to Mexico City's circle road near the Airport.

-With two very long runways, and an estimated 35 million passengers a year, Mexico City Benito Juarez International is the main hub for Mexico's major airline Aeromexico, and secondary hub for Aeromexico Connect & Mexicana.
+With two very long runways, and 41.7 million passengers in 2016, Mexico City Benito Juarez International is the main hub for Mexico's major airline Aeromexico, and secondary hub for Aeromexico Connect & Mexicana.
 It also is a hub for the SkyTeam.
 AICM is served by a host of domestic and international airlines offering direct and connecting flights to all points of the globe.

 - Aeromexico uses Terminal 2 for all of its flights.
 Also, its AM Plus Class offers new benefits and enhanced seating in its Boeing 737 aircraft.